Fly fishing in Bend and Central Oregon

-For the fly-fishing in Central Oregon enthusiasts who have had enough horse riding for one day or want to fish while the others ride we can head to Three Creeks lake.
-Located in the area south of the quaint western town of Sisters, and situated in a glacial cirque just below the Tan McArthur Rim, developed some 13000 years ago, is a great place to start fly fishing in Central Oregon.
+Locations are in the area south of the quaint western town of Sisters, and situated in a glacial cirque just below the Tan McArthur Rim, developed some 13000 years ago.
 The lake is amidst western hemlock old growth forests and is easy to fish from shore or by wading into the shallow waters and luring the rainbow or brook trout onto your fly.

 The Metolius river, is another amazing fishery for some of the most awesome fly fishing in Central Oregon.
 It is designated a Wild and Scenic river.
 Starting at the base of Black Butte, the river meanders from the mountainside and travels northward until it joins up with Lake Billy Chinook.
 It is home to large bull trout, resident rainbow, mountain whitefish and kokanee salmon